LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ## <span translate="no">GitHub Token</span>

+With <span translate="no">Loop</span> 3.4, your <span translate="no">GitHub Personal Access Token</span> should be configured:

+* `Never expire`
+* `repo, workflow` permission scope

+If your token has expired or will expire, the next section helps you to set up a new token and update your <code>Secrets</code>.

-If your <span translate="no">GitHub Personal Access Token</span> has not expired and you don't want to regenerate it, you don't need this section.
+If you are not sure about the status of your token, go to has not expired and you don't want to regenerate it, you don't need this section.

 If you want to follow the new recommendation of using a <span translate="no">GitHub Personal Access Token</span> that never expires, you can regenerate the new one at any time.

 !!! tip "Update new GH_PAT to Secrets"
     After you get your new token, immediately add it to your Secrets for any app you build with this method.
 You don't have to rebuild the app, but it's a good idea to at least run Action 1.
 Verify Secrets for each repository to make sure you did not make a mistake.

-### Regenerate <span translate="no">GitHub Personal Access Token</span>
+### Regenerate <span translate="no">GitHub Token</span>

 You can regenerate your <span translate="no">GitHub Personal Access Token</span> at any time by clicking on the link below.
 (Right-click, control-click to open in a new browser tab.)

 * [Link to access your <span translate="no">GitHub Personal Access Token</span>](https://github.com/settings/tokens)

-If you are not logged in to *GitHub* and have not logged in recently, then you may see the authentication screen.
+If you are not logged in to <span translate="no">GitHub</span> and have not logged in recently, then you may see the authentication screen.
 Click on the link below, and authenticate if requested by clicking on the green `Send SMS` button or entering your password.

 ![two-factor authentication for access to tokens](img/gh-sms-access-screen.png){width="300"}
 {align="center"}